hana0070/githubpractice/README.md

-Hana can do it
+Hana can do it.
-It wont be easy but i can do it
+It wont be easy but i can do it.